natacha-beck/cbrain-wiki/SimpleFileExtractor.md

   * CONP-BigBrain-3DSurfaces
   * CONP-BigBrain

-**Note**: you can’t run the tool on more than about 5000 input file collections.
+      * You **can not** run the tool on more than about 5000 input file collections.
 Just run it multiple times on different subsets of 5000 inputs if you have larger input sets.